Kusnierewicz/Hangman-game/README.md

     ruby Hangman-game\run_game\play.rb

-## Usage
+## How to Play

 At the start of the game please state your name

-After that you can choose to load a saved game.
-	There is a one avalible instant of the game where you can check almost fully answerd puzzle.
+After that, you can choose to load a saved game.
+There is one available instant of the game where you can check almost fully answered the puzzle.
 Only one letter is missing and it is letter "d"

-Regardles of your choice, you are now able to guess next letter of the given password.
+Regardless of your choice, you are now able to guess next letter of the given password.
 All letters in the password are small_case letters.
-Originaly you are given 12 guesses to find out the password.
-If you've load the old game you are probably having even smaller options.
+Originally you are given 12 guesses to find out the password.
+If you've loaded the old game you are probably having an even smaller number of options.

-After quessing the letter, you are asked if you would like to save the game.
-You can do this by inputing "y" on the console.
+After guessing the letter, you are asked if you would like to save the game.
+You can do this by inputting "y" on the console.

 Then you can also try to answer the riddle right in that moment but be aware that if unlucky, you will hang..
-(This feature is bugy right now!!)
+(This feature is buggy right now!!)

-If you gess all the letters correctly you win and you can live.. for now!
+If you guess all the letters correctly you win and you can live.. for now!

 ## Still in developement stage!!